brandon1024/swe-senior-design/docs/DeploymentInfrastructure.md

 The `scripts/` directory is where the scripts are located for executing the server on the EC2 instance.
 They are simply wrapper scripts for the executables in `bin/` which configure the server correctly to run in the production environment.
 They are used by CodeDeploy to install and run in the EC2 instance.
 - `server-start.sh` configures the server to run with the production configuration profile, and runs the `bin/kick-the-bucket` executable.
 The server PID is written to `pid.file`, which is used by `server-stop.sh` to stop the server.
 It also fetches from Parameter Store the password for the PostgreSQL database and the JWT secret, and provides it to the server as a command line argument.
 - `server-start-silent.sh` runs `server-start.sh` but redirects stdout and stderr to `server.out` and `server.err`, runs the script in the background, and immediately exits.
 This script is used to ensure that CodeDeploy doesn't timeout while starting the server.
-- `server-stop.sh` stops the server by killing the process with the PID found in `pid.file`.
+- `server-stop.sh` attempts to stop the server gracefully using the `/shutdown` actuator endpoint, falling back on a more forceful termination of the server if the server could not be stopped.
 - `server-validate.sh` is used by CodeDeploy to very that the server started correctly.
-It simply polls `http://localhost:80/` until it receives `Success`, and exits with status 0.
+The script polls the `/health` actuator endpoint to verify that the server started correctly.
 If the script can't reach the server after 3 minutes, the script exits with status 1.
 - `change-permissions.sh` gives execution permissions to all scripts and executables in this artifact.
 - `server-restart.sh` can be used by administrators to restart the server manually.